-In 2020, the best home loan options for you if you have bad credit is going to depend on how bad your score actually is.
+The best home loan options for you if you have bad credit is going to depend on how bad your score is.

-If you are in the 600 range, there are going to be more options available for you to choose from, but if your score is below 600, you probably should look into an FHA loan.
+If you are in the 600 range, there are going to be more options available for you to choose from.
+If your score is below 600, you probably should look into an FHA loan.

 Of course, the best option will be to work on improving your credit score.